Food Safety Training in Regina

 Courses for Food Safety Training in Regina

-Level 2 training is an advanced course that focuses more on management of food facilities, hence the course targeted managerial and supervisory staff.
+Level 2 training is an advanced course that focuses more on management of food facilities, hence, the course targeted managerial and supervisory staff.
 The curriculum focuses on planning, with topics such as food safety workshops for personnel and facility design.
-It is longer than the basic course, because training program teaches students how to run a food establishment safely – for both the workers and the consumers.
+It is longer than the basic course because training program teaches students how to run a food establishment safely – for both the workers and the consumers.
 Level 2 training takes 2 days to finish, with 12 total class hours.

 Upon completion of the program and passing all the exams, we will award you with a training credential for food safety and sanitation (valid all over Saskatchewan).